OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

 # Enter SONG, the hero we need #

 SONG is an open source system for validating and tracking meta-data about raw data submissions, assigning identifiers to entities of interest, and managing the state of the raw data with regards to publication and access.
 This is an existing, in production, application that we want to update to authorize users in a stateless manner using JWT's.
-In our case we already have a JWT provider in our [EGO](https://github.com/overture-stack/ego) which takes care of authenticating our user and then passes us a JWT we can verify and extract permissions from.
+In our case we already have a JWT provider in our [EGO](https://github.com/overture-stack/ego) service which takes care of authenticating our user and then passes us a JWT we can then use to verify the users' permissions.

 If we take a quick look at our swagger output we'll see that studies are at the center of this application, and further digging into the existing security strategy will uncover that authorization is evaluated using scopes tied to a particular study.